arangamani/chef-taste/README.md

 compares these two tags.
 This URL is then shortened using goo.gl URL shortener to fit the table.

 The details are obtained only for cookbooks available in the community site.
-Other cookbooks are displayed but will simply have `N/A` in their details.
+Other cookbooks are displayed but will simply be empty in the details column.

+### Display Format

+Two display formats are supported: table and json
+1. The table format will display the dependency status as an ASCII table
+2. The json format will display the dependency status as a JSON object

 ### Examples